 It’s natural to feel panicked when your dog eats something you know is toxic such as Ecotrin.
 But staying calm and keeping a cool head can make all the difference and enable you to act quickly if needed.
 You may find that your dog develops an unquenchable thirst after eating something like Ecotrin, so keep plenty of fresh water at hand.
 It is important that they don’t become dehydrated and the water dilutes any effects.

 Phone the vet in the first instance and advise them of what has happened.
 Try to note how many tablets you think your dog ate.
-This way they can give you the best instructions or request that you bring your dog in.
+This way they can give you their best advice.
+They may request that you bring your dog in.